mia-platform/documentation/docs/development_suite/api-console/api-design/api_console_configcms.md

 * **Route**: in this field you will have to enter the route to which your action should point
 * **Icon**: for each button you can also set an icon

-In the DevOps Console, you will then be able to conveniently view the buttons created.
+In the Console, you will then be able to conveniently view the buttons created.

 :::tip
 **Example of a button**